xye7ei/gllc/README.md

 ## Input as resource for reasoning

 Treating an input string as resource, what parsing has extended itself from logical reasoning is that, proving a goal declaims a prefix of such resource (the *recognized* part) thus delivers a *split*.
-Subsequent provings can only make use of the *residual* resource.
+Subsequent provings can only make use of the *residual* resource after splitting.

-Note there may be more than one possible ways declaiming splits doing a parsing.
+Note there may be more than one possible ways declaiming split doing a parsing.
 A generalized parser thus yields all possible versions of splitting.
-Here a split is then exactly a *parse result* as a pair, where recognized part may have possibly functioned type other than string:
+Here a split is exactly a *parse result* as a pair, where recognized part may have possibly functioned type other than string type:

 ``` haskell
 Result : (<recognized-part>, <residual-part>)
 ```

-and each parser accepts some input and yield a *sequence* of such results, i.e.
+and each parser, as a function, accepts some input and yield a *sequence* of such results, i.e.

 ``` haskell
 Parser : <input> -> Seq Result